• Link to Mail

 Covering All the Bases

-As an business owner, I saw early on that it would be a lot easier on customers for our company to incorporate those other inspections into our Home Inspection services offered.
-It’s been a challenge to learn about all of these other systems.
+As a business owner in Oklahoma City, I saw early on that it would be a lot easier on customers for our company to incorporate those other inspections into our Home Inspection services offered.
+It’s been a challenge as a Home Inspector to learn about all of these other systems.
 Not only have we completed the course work, but have received hands-on training from the experts.
 I believe we have done a great job of becoming the One-Stop-Shop that makes the home buying process far less complicated.

 We now have the equipment to provide all kinds of inspections(cover all the bases) that you may need for your inspection.
 These include pool and spa, well and septic, duct and sewer scoping, Indoor Air Quality test, and more.